minhhoangbui/minhhoangbui.github.io/_posts/2018-6-1-sagemaker-tut.md

  <div align="center">SageMaker Architecture <a href="https://docs.aws.amazon.com/sagemaker/latest/dg/images/sagemaker-architecture.png">Source</a></div>
 </p>

 It is basically what SageMaker is.
-Now I will deive deeper into how to use algorithms in SageMaker
+Now I will delve deeper into how to use algorithms in SageMaker

 # II.
 How to implement an algorithm in SageMaker